A primer on the voluntary carbon market sheds light on the workings of a unique marketplace.

 By definition, the VCM is driven by voluntary, private initiatives and not regulated by governments.
 Governments can, however, harness the VCM to scale-up emission reductions and direct finance into sectors where it is needed most, as Carolina Inclan detailed in a previous blog post.
 Under the new Article 6 rulebook, governments will be responsible for determining which carbon credits are authorized for use towards mitigation commitments.

 However, the VCM is rather opaque.
 It lacks the regulation and transparency requirements that govern regulated markets while transacting an esoteric commodity—emission reductions or removals.
 Newcomers to the VCM are confronted with a wall of jargon.
-Sifting through definitions of carbon credits (1 ton of CO2 emissions removed or avoided) and nature-based solutions, piles of acronyms, and the workings carbon standards, certification, methodologies, and benefit sharing can be overwhelming.
+Sifting through definitions of carbon credits (1 ton of CO2 emissions removed or avoided) and nature-based solutions, piles of acronyms, and the workings of carbon standards, certification, methodologies, and benefit sharing can be overwhelming.
 While the Article 6 rulebook provides guidance on how governments can engage with the VCM to meet their Paris Agreement commitments, it also introduced new acronyms and mechanisms that further muddy the VCM waters.
 Interested policymakers and climate advocates struggle to link the VCM to their existing climate, conservation, and sustainable development priorities.
 The high barriers to participation hide the opportunities offered by the VCM and engender skepticism.
 Lack of understanding ultimately limits the effectiveness of both the VCM and public policy, as initiatives may compete rather than complement.

 We developed the Voluntary Carbon Market Explained to bridge gaps in understanding.
 This Primer on the VCM breaks down the jargon, the market structure, and the broader context into bite-sized pieces.
-Our goal is to provide decision makers and climate advocates the information they need to engage with the VCM effectively.
+Our goal is to provide decision-makers and climate advocates with the information they need to engage with the VCM effectively.
 It is an interactive digital report with 14 downloadable chapters, each explaining key aspects of the VCM and framed around commonly asked questions.

 - THE BASICS: Chapter 1 provides the basics, the background, and the broader context.
 The VCM is a decentralized market where private actors voluntarily buy and sell carbon credits that represent certified removals or reductions of greenhouse gases (GHGs) in the atmosphere.
 The VCM started in the 1990s.
 It grew slowly in volume, types of credits, and participants for two decades, and then took off in 2017, more than doubling in size in the last 5 years.
 The VCM can mobilize significant investment in climate change mitigation, but the offsetting financed through it must be treated as a supplementary measure in efforts to reduce global emissions rapidly and permanently.